 Plants and flowers have been proven to help maintain good mental health by reducing stress and creating a calmer environment.
 For these reasons, I’d suggest also bringing nature into your room.
 Find some cheap house plants – they're easy to look after, as they don't require watering that often!

-For more advice from students, join the student community at Campus Society.
-Or, take a look at Student minds ‘Know before you go’ guide.
+Take a look at Student minds ‘Know before you go’ guide.

 Speak to current students with Unibuddy!